Max Cleland: 2002 election

 In 2002 Cleland faced Saxby Chambliss for the Georgia Senate seat.
 Cleland enjoyed a comfortable lead in the polls early in the race but lost much ground in the weeks running up to the election.
 In May 2002 Chambliss was trailing Cleland by 22 percentage points.
 Chambliss issued a press release decrying Senator Cleland for "breaking his oath to protect and defend the Constitution," because Cleland had voted for an amendment to the Chemical Weapons Treaty that would allow individuals from "terrorist nations" to be on United Nations weapons inspection teams in Iraq.
-The vote passed by a majority, 56–44.
+The vote passed by a majority, 56 to 44.
 Fifty-five other senators also voted for the amendment, including Bill Frist, the head of the Republican Senate committee, who picked Chambliss to run against Cleland.

-A week before the voting, an Atlanta Journal-Constitution poll showed Cleland ahead by five points, 49–44.
-By Saturday before the race, a poll by the Atlanta Journal-Constitution the lead had shrunk to 48–45 which was within the poll's margin of error.
-On election day, Cleland lost to Chambliss 53–46.
-Some supporters blamed a Chambliss television ad featuring the likenesses of Osama bin Laden and Saddam Hussein while criticizing Cleland's votes against homeland security measures.
+A week before the voting, an Atlanta Journal-Constitution poll showed Cleland ahead by five points, 49% to 44%.
+By Saturday before the race, a poll by the Atlanta Journal-Constitution the lead had shrunk to 48% to 45% which was within the poll's margin of error.
+On election day, Cleland lost to Chambliss by 139,296 votes.
+Some supporters blamed a Chambliss television ad created by consultant Rick Wilson featuring the likenesses of Osama bin Laden and Saddam Hussein while criticizing Cleland's votes against homeland security measures.
 This was based on the fact that Cleland had voted against legislation enabling the creation of the Department of Homeland Security on the basis that a provision limiting the rights of unionized labor had been inserted into the bill.
 Cleland supporters claimed the ad questioned the senator's patriotism, while Chambliss supporters claimed it simply questioned his judgment.
 The ad was removed after protests from prominent politicians, including Republicans such as John McCain and Chuck Hagel, both of whom were also veterans of the war in Vietnam.